daleonpz/Research-Project/chapter1.md

 Introduction
 =========
-Today, automotive software-intensive systems are developed in silos by each car manufacturer or original equipment manufacturer (OEM) in-house [@Apsstacle2016] and this approach is not suitable for long-term challenges in the industry.
+Today, automotive software-intensive systems are developed in silos by each  original equipment manufacturer (OEM) in-house [@Apsstacle2016] and this approach is not suitable for long-term challenges in the industry.
-For example, big data simulations and virtual modeling can lower development costs and speed up time to market, embedded data sensors should enable more precise monitoring of the performance of vehicles and components [@mckinseyRoadmap], and the car should be connected to monitor working parts and safety conditions around it, and communicate with other vehicles and with an increasingly intelligent roadway infrastructure [@mckinseyConnectedcar].
+For example, big data simulations and computer-aid modeling can lower development costs and speed up time to market, embedded data sensors should enable more precise monitoring of the performance of vehicles and components [@mckinseyRoadmap], and the car should be connected to monitor working parts and safety conditions around it, and communicate with other vehicles and with an increasingly intelligent roadway infrastructure [@mckinseyConnectedcar].